Tennessee Field Diamonds

 Fields are defined by the presence of specific faces and their relations.
 It is important to consider that a crystal is defined by its slowest-growing faces.
 For example the relative growth rate of the prismatic “m” faces increases going to the right – they grow themselves out of existence.

 Here are his isotherm lines.
 I’m not clear what he based them on, but if he is correct, then we could say that the earlier stages where we find the longer prismatic crystals are generally cooler, and the later stages of quartz deposition and overgrowths; the scepters and the bipyramidal crystals from the Sevier Shale, took place at higher temperatures.
 A “path” showing change in morphology over time can be defined.
 The problem is that a fluid inclusion analysis for a quartz crystal at Douglas Dam reported by Edwin Roedder showed much lower temperatures.
 Unfortunately, he did not say whether they were looking at an early prismatic crystal or a late bipyramidal crystal.
-The interpretation is questionable, particularly since bipyramidal crystals are found in concretions in northern Ohio, far from any orogenic disturbance.
-Also, conodont alteration indices for these rocks do not suggest anything nearly this hot.
+The interpretation is questionable, particularly since bipyramidal crystals occur in concretions in northern Ohio, far from any orogenic disturbance.
+Also, conodont alteration indices for these rocks do not suggest anything nearly as hot as suggested by their isotherms.

 Time line, with crystal morphologies, showing possible paragenetic timing.
 The actual truth is probably more complex, as the crystals at Douglas dam show evidence of a stage of “reverse scepter” or long prismatic over stubby prismatic, growth.
 Also, crystal formation is likely concentrated nearer the period just before, during, and after the Alleghenian Orogeny.